 - Layer 2: Evergreen Shrubs: Evergreen shrubs unite the trees in your yard into a harmonious landscape.

-- Layer 3: Perennial Shrubs: Perennial shrubs add balance to your landscape and can attract the attention of passerbys.
+- Layer 3: Perennial Deciduous Shrubs: Perennial shrubs add balance to your landscape and often have multi-season interest and long bloom periods.

-- Layer 4: Other plants & flowers: From late spring through summer and into early fall, perennial plants and flowers take the spotlight in a mixed border.
+- Layer 4: Perennial Plants and Flowers: From late spring through summer and into early fall, perennial plants and flowers take the spotlight in a mixed border.

-- Layer 5: Vines and Groundcovers: An often overlooked element in many gardens, vines and groundcovers provide a finishing touch by linking the garden’s layers together.
+- Layer 5: Groundcovers, Vines and Grasses: An often overlooked element in many gardens, vines and ground covers provide a finishing touch by linking the garden’s layers together.

 Tips for Using the Garden Pyramid